work with object's attached files

 - filedelete: remove the files

-from Oberon
+from OBEROn

-(this process doesn't remove physically the files from the Oberon
+(this process doesn't remove physically the files from the OBEROn

 folders, but you will need an additional filespace